ericsong/MapleTabs/README.md

 As shown...
 (put picture of a tree here)

+MapleTabs is still in its first rendition so expect it to be fairly buggy.
+I've compiled a list to go through but if you find any, please let me know at eric.song@rutgers.edu!
+Any thoughts or feature requests are also appreciated.

 ## How to install
 1. Download/clone the repository
 2. Go to chrome's extension page, "chrome://extensions"